t-crest/patmos-misc/experiments/cache_prefetch_lock/esl2018/README.md

 `make` will build and run everything.

-`make eval` will compute some results and produce tables in PDF form.
+`make eval` will compute some results and produce the two figures in PDF form, which are used in the paper.
+Other figures are omitted, but can be produced with `make unused`.

 `make clean` removes all generated files and folders.

 ## Repository Tags

 You can explore the benchmarks on the head of the repositories.
-For reproducibility we provide the tags of the involved repositories:
+For reproducibility we provide the tags of the involved repositories when we run the benchmarks:

-TBD: update of tags

 tacle-bench: fcabf4630cb239f34f37a03ce7d93c563b65c897

-patmos: a173b6de37195f7a1096cc8c9a10936ad5f1ca75
+patmos: f1da43b1dfd693085d9d95b1cab1de2d974324ef

 llvm: 01543c10ddabcfa635572f3ddfaa01f180dd8a89